bbatsov/batsov.com/_posts/2011-05-03-ruby-or-python.md

 ```

 Alternative you can just stick this code snippet in the
-**~/.pythonrc.py** file(create it if it doesn't exist).
+`~/.pythonrc.py` file (create it if it doesn't exist).
 If you are using
-Windows adjust accordingly(you will have to figure out where
+Windows adjust accordingly (you will have to figure out where
-pythonrc.py is located there).
+`pythonrc.py` is located there).

 Ruby does not have statements - only expressions.
 This
-basically means that everything(objects, method calls) evaluate to
+basically means that everything (objects, method calls) evaluates to
-some value(though the value might not be helpful always).
+some value (though the value might not be helpful always).

 In Python there are some statements such as assignment and _if_.
 One
-thing I dislike about the Python REPL is that it doesn't print None
+thing I dislike about the Python REPL is that it doesn't print `None`
 values.
 Compare this bit of Python code:

 ``` pycon